 Answer: The primary responsibility of Change Managers is to monitor all the processes of Change Management.
 They are involved in critical decision-making as they approve or deny any acts pertaining to implementing the change or changes.

-They are also responsible for making policies that govern these changes and holding meetings with the officials of the change advisory board to discuss the changes' impact on the organisation's future.
+They are also responsible for making policies that govern these changes and holding meetings with the officials of the change advisory board to discuss the changes' impact on the organization's future, considering change management salary implications for attracting and retaining skilled professionals in this role.

 3) What qualities must a Change Manager possess?